sipwise/ngcp-csc/Readme.md

-# NgcpCsc Dashboard
+# NGCP-CSC Dashboard

-The NgcpCsc Dashboard is an application template for you to copy and adapt to suite your specific needs.
+The **NGCP-CSC** Dashboard is an application template for you to copy and adapt to suite your specific needs.
 While you can remove the files and folders that your application does not use, be sure to read below before deciding what can be deleted and what needs to be kept in source control.